Slavery and anti-slavery collection

 Immediate Source of Acquisition

 Materials in this subject collection were either purchased or given to the Sophia Smith Collection by various donors.

 Finding aid revised in 2002 by Laura Cutter, intern.
 Introductory text by Kate Weigand.
-Recent additions may not be reflected in the finding aid.

 - African Americans -- To 1863